Editorial evidence review

 Rhodiola rosea (golden root) is a dietary supplement commonly marketed for stress, fatigue, cortisol regulation.
 In the US it is regulated as a food, not a drug, so the FDA does not verify label claims or potency.
 This page summarizes what peer-reviewed research suggests about Rhodiola rosea and how clinicians typically weigh it against evidence-based prescription options.

-Evidence for menopause and hormonal-health uses
+Evidence for cortisol and stress

 Researchers have studied Rhodiola rosea for several symptom clusters relevant to women in perimenopause and midlife.
 The strongest evidence, where it exists, is summarized below — framed as what studies suggest rather than as clinical guarantees.